mikebranstein/global-azure-bootcamp-2019-instructions/src/chapters/chapter1.md

 > **Running a VM in Azure**
 >
 > If you're worried about excessive charges to your Azure subscription because you're running a VM constantly, don't worry.
-This VM is programmed to shut itself down every morning at 1:00 AM.
+This VM is programmed to shut itself down every evening at 7:00 PM EST.

 ### Clone project from master branch